Pancreatic Cancer Treatment – PROTACT Clinical Trial

 For Healthcare Professionals

 Your Patients Come First

 Learn How Clinical Trials Can Help

-Pancreatic cancer patients who participate in clinical trials are provided with the best treatment options, receiving early access to cutting-edge treatments that progress research, and improve treatment options overall benefiting better care during treatment and far better outcomes.
+Pancreatic cancer patients who participate in clinical trials are provided with the best treatment options, receiving early access to cutting-edge treatments that progress research, and improve treatment options overall benefiting better care during treatment.

 The PROTACT trial number is NCT01676259, it appears and being updated routinely in the ClinicalTrials.gov website

 PROTACT offers a novel treatment that targets the main pancreatic cancer driver, the oncogene called KRAS, which so far (prior to this study) is considered ‘undruggable’.
 KRAS is mutated in 95% of pancreatic cancer patients.
 The siG12D-LODER encompasses the anti-KRAS (mutated) drug.
 It enables precise RNAi-based silencing and it induces death of the KRAS oncogene; The Silenseed’s LODER (LOcal Drug EluteR) platform can be customized per indication.
 LODER is optimized to release drug very slowly at a controlled rate, enabling very effective drug distribution over the entire tumor.
 For pancreatic cancer we have found the release period of 12 weeks to be the optimal.